 - The cell phone was viewed as having no viable future.
-Marty Cooper, known as the father of the cell phone, “cellular phones will absolutely not replace local wire systems,” “Even if you project it beyond our lifetimes, it won’t be cheap enough.”
+Marty Cooper, known as the father of the cell phone, was quoted as saying, “cellular phones will absolutely not replace local wire systems,” “Even if you project it beyond our lifetimes, it won’t be cheap enough.”

 The artificial intelligence disruption is rolling in and protesting or lamenting the risks will not hold it back.
 In these situations, big opportunities come commensurate with risks and responsibilities.
-Minimizing the challenges confronting this generation, present significant leadership moments.
-So, we have been here before, the next wave is approaching, and disaster is just around the corner.
-What is different is the reach of artificial intelligence in a Now-Digital, Now-IT based world.
+Minimizing the challenges confronting this generation presents significant leadership moments.
+So, we have been here before, the next wave is approaching, and “disaster” is just around the corner.
+What is different this time is the reach of artificial intelligence in a Now-Digital, Now-IT based world.

 The artificial intelligence wave is here, perhaps not cresting yet and what are some of the most frequently presented concerns?

-- Man + Machine – trusting the outputs is an increasing concern considering all of the artificial applications and further complicates increasing machine and software addiction.
+- Man + Machine – Trusting the outputs is an increasing concern considering all of the artificial intelligence applications and this further-complicates the increasing machine-and-software addiction possibilities.

-- Judgment – intelligent machines require context from humans to complete tasks.
+- Judgment – Intelligent machines require context from humans to complete tasks.
 This results in a single-mindedness in completing the task.
-If there is conflict or roadblock in completing the tasks will it make the right call or violate Issac Assimov’s laws?
+If there is a conflict or roadblocks in completing the tasks, will AI make the right call or violate Issac Assimov’s laws?

-- Control – Humans, who are limited by slow biological evolution, couldn’t compete and would be superseded,” Prof Stephen Hawking.
-How do humans guide artificial intelligence innovation without losing control.
+- Control – Humans, who are limited by slow biological evolution, couldn’t compete and would be superseded,” according to Prof Stephen Hawking.
+How do humans guide artificial intelligence innovation without losing control?

-- We Don’t Have All The Answers – as machines intelligence grows what are plans to monitor the algorithms and learning ability and have standards, ethics and tracking to control and isolate and fix issues.
+- We Don’t Have All The Answers – As machine intelligence grows, what are the plans to monitor the algorithms and learning abilities of AI and to have standards, ethics and tracking in-place to control, isolate and fix issues?

 These are some of the challenges with artificial intelligence, but not a complete list.

-The challenges are but the opportunities are significant.
+The challenges are plentiful but the opportunities are significant.
 They include:

 - Predictive maintenance for automobiles and capital equipment (glass furnaces, paint systems)

-- Packaging recommendations for eCommerce deliveries reducing transportation cost and waste
+- Packaging recommendations for eCommerce deliveries- thereby reducing transportation cost and waste

 - Fraud prevention for credit card usage and online recommendations